davidemms/OrthoFinder/README.md

 The mcl clustering algorithm is available in the repositories of some Linux distributions and so can be installed in the same way as any other package.
 For example, on Ubuntu, Debian, Linux Mint:
 - `sudo apt-get install mcl`

-Alternatively it can be built from source which will likely require the 'build-essential' or equivalent package on the Linux distribution being used.
+Alternatively, it can be built from source which will likely require the 'build-essential' or equivalent package on the Linux distribution being used.
 Instructions are provided on the MCL webpage, http://micans.org/mcl/.

 #### FastME
 FastME can be obtained from http://www.atgc-montpellier.fr/fastme/binaries.php.
 The package contains a 'binaries/' directory.
 Choose the appropriate one for your system and copy it to somewhere in the system path e.g. '/usr/local/bin'** and name it 'fastme'.
 I.e.: